Web design is like a Maths class.

 If three years ago someone had told me that content was going to be designed for mobile devices first and only then constructed to fit desktop users, I wouldn’t believe it.
 Well, it’s a fact in 2017 you can’t neglect.

-Today, responsiveness has a multi-layered purpose and only focusing on one of them might leave your work incomplete.
+Today, responsiveness has a multi-layered purpose, and only focusing on one of them might leave your work incomplete.

-First and foremost, responsive design means you reduce the costs of developing different websites.
+First and foremost, a responsive design means you reduce the costs of developing different websites.
 In other words, companies pay for a single website while receiving content suitable not only for desktop but also mobile and tablets.

 Another huge advantage of embracing a responsive design lies in its inclusiveness.
 If a few years ago it seemed impossible to enjoy the full potential of the web only through your mobile device, now more and more users are using only their smartphones.
 Having a responsive website means that you expand your prospective audience by including all device owners.